Aramide Oteh: Salford City

 Following his release by QPR, Oteh went on trial with League One side Doncaster Rovers in July 2021, and was being monitored by Coventry City and Derby County.
 On 25 September, he signed for League Two side Salford City on a short-term contract until January 2022.
 He made his debut on the same day, coming on as a second-half substitute in a league match against Northampton Town.
 His first goal for the club came on 3 November, giving Salford a 3–2 lead in an eventual 5–3 win against Leeds United U21s in the EFL Trophy.

 Crawley Town

 In February 2022, Oteh joined League Two side Crawley Town on a free transfer following his release by Salford.
 Manager John Yems expressed his joy at signing Oteh, saying he had a "point to prove".
 His first goal for the club came on 8 February, scoring the opening goal in a 3–1 win against Harrogate Town, Crawley's first ever win over Harrogate.

 Walsall

 On 24 July 2023, Oteh returned to Walsall, this time on a permanent transfer from Crawley.

 The New Saints

 On 13 September 2024, Oteh signed for Cymru Premier club The New Saints.
+Oteh finished the season as the club's top goalscorer with 18 goals, as they won the treble.

 In July 2025, Oteh was racially abused by a fan in a match against FK Shkendija.

+He left the club by mutual consent in November 2025.

+Scunthorpe United

+On 2 December 2025, Oteh joined National League club Scunthorpe United on non-contract terms in order to play as a trialist in their National League Cup game against Newcastle United.
+Oteh played the full 90 minutes, where he scored the first goal of the game.

+Braintree Town

+Oteh signed for Braintree Town on 26 December 2025.
+Oteh made his first start for Braintree Town against Woking F.C, where he scored the only goal of the game.

+Dagenham and Redbridge

+In February 2026, Oteh for National League South side Dagenham and Redbridge on a contract to end of the season.
+On the same day, Oteh made his debut and scored his first goal for the club in a 4-2 victory over Chippenham Town.